 MHM capability can be provided either through standalone SF system implementation or with an accompanying human-in-the-loop service to assist the process and confirm the decision-making support function.
-Service providers can play a crucial role in converting the collected data and data analytics outcomes into machinery health state, prediction and recommendations.
+Service suppliers can play a crucial role in converting the collected data and data analytics outcomes into machinery health state, prediction and recommendations.

-SP approval for MHM can be issued to OEMs, independent 3rd party vendors, shipyards, and operators themselves who provide MHM relevant data handling and data analytics services for various MHM Tiers.
-See Section 7 of this Guide for the detailed procedure and requirements for SP approval.
+SS recognition for MHM can be issued to OEMs, independent 3rd party vendors, shipyards, and operators themselves who provide MHM relevant data handling and data analytics services for various MHM Tiers.
+See Section 7 of this Guide for the detailed procedure and requirements for SS recognition.

-The MHM covered system, equipment and their corresponding Tiers are to be recorded in the SP approval certificate.
+The MHM covered system, equipment and their corresponding Tiers are to be recorded in the certificate of recognition of the Service Suppliers.

-5 MHM PDA Attachment
+5 MHM PDA Attachment (1 June 2022)